Only Elvis Presley surpassed Lucy’s ratings.

 –Desi and Lucy’s children, Lucie and Desi, Jr. never appeared on an episode of I Love Lucy.

 –The show was shot in front of a live audience that included 300 viewers.
 It was done from the first shoot until the last.
 Amazingly, there were a lot of “one take” scenes.
-Desi Arnaz later claimed that Lucy worked better if there were real people in her front watching her performance.
+Desi Arnaz later claimed that Lucy worked better if there were real people in front watching her performance.
 Lucy’s mother Dee Dee was an audience member of each show.
 She is often heard saying “Uh-Oh.”

 “Lucy’s Last Birthday”